U.S. flag

 Establishing the Diagnosis

-The diagnosis of AP-4-associated HSP is established in a proband by identification of biallelic pathogenic (or likely pathogenic) variants in one of four genes: AP4B1, AP4E1, AP4M1, or AP4S1 (see Table 1).
+The diagnosis of AP-4-HSP is established in a proband with suggestive findings and biallelic pathogenic (or likely pathogenic) variants in AP4B1, AP4E1, AP4M1, or AP4S1 identified by molecular genetic testing (see Table 1).

-Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variants" and "likely pathogenic variants" are synonymous in a clinical setting, meaning that both are considered diagnostic and both can be used for clinical decision making [Richards et al 2015].
-Reference to "pathogenic variants" in this section is understood to include any likely pathogenic variants.
-(2) Identification of biallelic variants of uncertain significance (or identification of one known pathogenic variant and one variant of uncertain significance) in any of the genes listed in Table 1 does not establish or rule out a diagnosis.
+Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
+Reference to "pathogenic variants" in this GeneReview is understood to include likely pathogenic variants.
+(2) Identification of biallelic variants of uncertain significance (or of one known pathogenic variant and one variant of uncertain significance) in any of the genes listed in Table 1 does not establish or rule out the diagnosis.

-Developmental delay / intellectual disability, spasticity, epilepsy, or microcephaly multigene panels that include AP4B1, AP4E1, AP4M1, AP4S1, and other genes of interest (see Differential Diagnosis) are most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+A multigene panel that includes AP4B1, AP4M1, AP4E1, AP4S1, and other genes of interest (see Differential Diagnosis) are most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
-Of note, given the rarity of AP-4-associated HSP, some panels for developmental delay / intellectual disability and/or spasticity and/or epilepsy and/or microcephaly may not include this gene.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.